Best Ever Cookie Collection

 The Best Soft Gingerbread Cookies

-If you prefer your Gingerbread Cookies soft, this is the Gingerbread Cookie Recipe for you.
-It makes soft, spicy, chewy cut out cookies that are perfect for Gingerbread Men or any other shape you like!
+It makes soft, spicy, chewy cut out cookies that are perfect for traditional gingerbread men or any other favorite shape you like!

 If you prefer less spicy cookies, cut back on the amount of spices used.
-You'll still have Soft Gingerbread Cookies that are chewy and delicious.

 Tips For Making Cookie Cutter Cookies: